How To Increase Inner Calm With Ocean Breathing

 Use this technique whenever you feel any uncomfortable or confronting emotion.

-Creating the habit of using this tool in the moment can really save you lots of vital energy and inner resources instead of spinning your wheels.
+Creating the habit of using this tool at the moment can really save you lots of vital energy and inner resources instead of spinning your wheels.

 Your breath is something you have with you at all times, no matter what.